linuxdeepin/deepin-manual/manual-assets/professional/dde-file-manager/en_US/index.md

 1. On File Manager interface, right-click the item to create a link for.
 2. Select **Create link**.
-3. In the popup window, select a location and input the name of the link.
+3. In the pop-up window, select a location and input the name of the link.
 4. Click **Save** to finish creating the link.

 > ![tips](icon/tips.svg)Tips: By selecting **Send to desktop** for an item, you can create a link on desktop with one click.